kakubei/kakubei.github.io/_posts/2017-01-19-buying-a-new-videogame.md

 title:  The sure-fire way to buy a new video game
 ---

-When your wife yells at you
+When your wife yells at you:

 “Another video game?
 You bought another video game?
 We need a new sofa and you bought another fucking video game???”